LiamKettle/website/content/project/airbnb-algorithm/index.md

 ## MaxDiff

-A MaxDiff survey is similar to a conjoint analysis whereby individuals are forced to make a choice between multiple items rather than rating each item out of 5.
+A MaxDiff survey is similar to a conjoint analysis whereby individuals are forced to make a choice between multiple items.

-Here, a MaxDiff survey:
+Advantages of the MaxDiff survey:
 * **Good discrimination among items** as participants are forced to select their most preferred and least preferred feature from a small subset of items, rather than rating everything as a 4 or 5 out of 5 for importance.
 * **Minimizes scale use bias** in that "most" and "least" is consistent across diverse participant demographics in contrast to Likert-Like scales developing different response bias.